 The Student Government Association (SGA) is the official governing body of Transylvania students.
 SGA serves as a voice for student interests, provides opportunities for students to develop leadership skills and helps students gain experience for future careers.
 SGA serves as a liaison between the student body, the faculty and administration.
 The academic affairs committee, which promotes student interests among the faculty, sponsors an annual SGA research and scholarship symposium and plans lectures and panel discussions throughout the year.
 The student life committee advises the dean of students on all matters concerning student policies, as outlined in the student handbook.
 Other committees are involved in several areas of campus.

 SGA does fundraising through Our Campus Market.
 SGA receives a percentage of sales from this program which then in turn is given back to the students through various funding requests.

-To learn more about the Student Government Association, visit the SGA website.
+To learn more about the Student Government Association, follow @tu_sga on instagram.

 Student Activities Board

 Student Activities Board is a representative governing body of students who together are responsible for helping to shape a positive campus culture that celebrates in the legacy of the University while supporting innovative, student-led programming.
 Funding is available to student organizations wishing to host on-campus activities that help to celebrate and deepen student engagement, learning and school pride.
 In addition to supporting organizations, SAB hosts signature campus events like Welcome Week, Stress Fest, Raf Week, Crimson Affair and Spring Fling.